top of page

 This Day in History: The First Transatlantic Crossing

-You’ve doubtless heard of Lindbergh’s feat, but you most likely haven’t heard of this Navy flight.
-Lindbergh’s trip might have been solo and nonstop, but it wasn’t the first trip across the Atlantic.
+You’ve doubtless heard of Lindbergh’s feat, but you most likely haven’t heard of this flight, undertaken by the U.S. Navy.
+While Lindbergh’s trip was the first to be solo and nonstop, it wasn’t the first trip across the Atlantic.

 NC-4 was one of four NC (Navy-Curtiss) flying-boats that had been built for a trip such as this one.
 Originally, all four planes were supposed to go together across the ocean, but NC-2 was ultimately used for parts and left behind.
 Together, the other three NCs would make the attempt.

-Interestingly, London’s Daily Mail was then offering a cash prize to the first private flier to make the transatlantic crossing.
-As members of the military, the Navy and Coast Guard pilots aboard the NC flying boats were not eligible for that prize.
+Interestingly, London’s Daily Mail was then offering a cash prize to the first private aviator to make the transatlantic crossing.
+As members of the military, the Navy and Coast Guard aviators aboard the NC flying boats were not eligible for that prize.

 The three flying boats departed from the Rockaway Naval Air Station in Queens on May 8, 1919.
 NC-1 and NC-3 arrived at the first stop in Nova Scotia without incident, but the NC-4 pilots ran into trouble.
 Two of the plane’s four engines developed problems.
 The seaplane was forced into the water.
 It taxied until it reached the port at Chatham, Massachusetts.